 - Machine washable

-- Not for pets needing extra support
+- Good for small pets

 Buying Guide: How to Choose the Best Self Warming Cat Bed